wyilio/dual-n-back/README.md

 # Further Features

 This project owes its existence to [Brain Workshop](https://brainworkshop.sourceforge.net/).
-Down the line, it'd be nice to incorporate a few of Brain Workshop's extensive features.
+Down the line, it'd be nice to incorporate more of Brain Workshop's extensive features.